Az-Net/AZ-Curriculum/readme.md

 ## **Introduction**

 AI is rapidly evolving.
 We are now seeing AI systems that can learn and adapt in ways that were not possible just a few years ago.
-This is leading to the development of living AI systems, which are AI systems that are capable of experiencing the world in a similar way to humans.
+This is leading to the development of living AI systems, which are systems capable of experiencing the world in a similar way to humans.

 **Potential Benefits of Living AI Systems**